 The Preschool Diagnostic Team consists of a school psychologist, social worker, speech/language pathologist, occupational therapist, physical therapist, nurse, building principal, and the Director of Special Populations.
 The diagnostic specialists conduct early learning screenings, review data, conduct evaluations, and provide referrals for resources for children ages 3-5.
 Determinations regarding eligibility for various preschool programs within the district are also made by this team.
 For more information regarding district preschool programs visit the following pages:

-Anne Watson is the health aide at Coal City Early Childhood Center.
+Emily Nolan is the nurse at Coal City Early Childhood Center.